How to Build Simple React App (Part 4)

 },

-What would this do, on npm start it will first run watch-css and then start-js (which is actually our previous start), and watch-css will compile all .scss files into same-name.css files, in same directory.
-So from our components we will still include .css files, even though we haven't created them, or they don't exist in given moment.
+What would this do, on npm start it will first run watch-css and then start-js (which is actually our previous start), and watch-css will compile all .scss files into same-name.css files, in the same directory.
+So from our components, we will still include .css files, even though we haven't created them, or they don't exist at the given moment.
 That is it, we now can start writing our stylesheets.

 Styling

-First of all, we will use bootstrap (v4 which is in the time this article is written still in alpha phase, and here used version is 4.0.0-alpha.6), because it provides a lot of things already implemented, so we can use it (with some modifications) to get it up and running fast.
-To do that, we will modify base HTML template used for our application public/index.html.
-We need to add stylesheet CDN link in the head tag (on the end) and script CDN links to the end of the body tag.
+First of all, we will use bootstrap (v4 which was at the time this article was written still in the alpha phase, and here used version is 4.0.0-alpha.6), because it provides a lot of things already implemented, so we can use it (with some modifications) to get it up and running fast.
+To do that, we will modify the base HTML template used for our application public/index.html.
+We need to add a stylesheet CDN link in the head tag (on the end) and script CDN links to the end of the body tag.

 <!-- Bootstrap stylesheet link, end of the <head> -->